 The Driver Automation Tool is an open-source PowerShell script that uses WinForms to render an intuitive graphical user interface.
 The GUI provides full automation of BIOS and driver downloads, extraction, packaging, and distribution with Dell, HP, Lenovo & Microsoft client hardware.
 The intuitive GUI as you can see from my cover photo provides you with a full list of models from the supported manufacturer, allowing you to select one or many models, download drivers and BIOS packages into SCCM, MDT, and other WinPE based disk imaging platforms.
 It also will detect Dell and Lenovo models matched against the WMI models known to ConfigMgr.
-Here are some articles relating to driver management in Windows; how to import drivers in .exe format into Microsoft Deployment Toolkit(MDT), how to update Printer Drivers on your Windows device, how to determine the version and type of a Printer Driver, and how to add Print Drivers with PowerShell, RUNDLL32, and VBScript in Windows 10.
+Here are some articles relating to driver management in Windows; how to import drivers in .exe format into Microsoft Deployment Toolkit(MDT), how to update Printer Drivers on your Windows device, and how to determine the version and type of a Printer Driver.

 - Queries XML content from Acer, Dell, Lenovo, HP and Microsoft